picsoritdidnthappen/poidh-v3/docs-site/docs/using-poidh/confirming-a-claim.md

 The full reward is transferred to the winning claimant's wallet.

 There is no additional review step.

-[DIAGRAM: Confirm winner → Funds transferred]

-Once this happens, the bounty is complete.

-The funds cannot be recalled through the protocol.
+Once this happens, the bounty is complete and the funds cannot be recalled through the protocol.

 ---